+8.4 Mixed-Use rent

-8.4 Administrative rent plus market rent for area occupied by a commercial use Mixed use tenants will pay rent based on the following methodology:
+Mixed-Use tenants will pay Peppercorn Rent plus market rent for area occupied by a commercial use rent based on the following methodology:

-- 1. The area used by the tenant for its core community services will be valued at a community use administrative rent. - 2.
+- 1. The area used by the tenant for its core community services will be valued at a Community Use peppercorn rent. - 2.
 The area occupied by the ancillary commercial use will be valued at an unimproved market rate (based on valuation by the Valuer-General Victoria (VGV) or Certified Practicing Valuer at a rate that reflects only the value of the ground, or land, and does not consider the value of any improvements). - 3.
 The values from steps 1 and 2 will be added together to determine the rent.